feaser/microtbx/docs/index.md

 | [Random Numbers](random.md)           | For generating random numbers. |
 | [Checksums](checksum.md)              | For calculating data checksums. |
 | [Cryptography](crypto.md)             | For data encryption and decryption. |

 # MISRA

 MicroTBX was developed with [MISRA-C compliance](misra.md) in mind.
 This is a software development standard to facilitate best practices for programming safety-critical software in road vehicles and other embedded systems.

 # Integration

-Adding MicroTBX to your software project is a simple four step process:
+Adding MicroTBX to your software project is a simple five step process:

 1. Copy all the files from the `source` and the correct `source\port\XXX` port directory to your project.
+2. Copy the `source\template\tbx_conf.h` template configuration file to your project
-2. Configure your project such that the added `.c` files are compiled and linked during a build.
+3. Configure your project such that the added `.c` files are compiled and linked during a build.
-3. Add the directories that contain the `.h` files to your compiler's include path.
+4. Add the directories that contain the `.h` files to your compiler's include path.
-4. Customize the MicroTBX configuraton in `tbx_conf.h`, if desired.
+5. Customize the MicroTBX configuraton in `tbx_conf.h`, if desired.

 # Usage